cmang/durdraw/README.md

 unixbox
 ```

-## OPTIONAL INSTALLATION

-For PNG and animated GIF export, install Ansilove (https://ansilove.org/) and make sure it is is in your path.
-PNG and GIF export only work in 16-color mode for now.
-You also need the PIL python module.

 ## FAQ

 #### Q: Durdraw crashed!
 What do I do?
 A: Oh no!
 I am sorry and hope nothing important was lost.
 But you can help fix it.
 Please take a screenshot of the crash and post it as a bug report at https://github.com/cmang/durdraw/issues/.
 Please try to describe what you were trying to do when it happened, and if possible, include the name of your terminal, OS and Python version.
 I will do my best to try to fix it ASAP.
-Speaking of your terminal, it will probably start acting weird if Durdraw crashed.
+Your terminal will probably start acting weird if Durdraw crashed.
 You can usually fix it by typing "reset" and pressing enter.

 #### Q: Don't TheDraw and some other programs already do ANSI animation?
 A: Yes, but traditional ANSI animation does not provide any control over timing, instead relying on terminal baud rate to govern the playback speed.
 This does not work well on modern systems without baud rate emulation.
 Durdraw gives the artist fine control over frame rate, and delays per frame.
 Traditional ANSI animation also updates the animation one character at a time, while Durdraw updates the animation a full frame at a time.
 This makes it less vulnerable to visual corruption from things like errant terminal characters, resized windows, line noise, etc. Finally, unlike TheDraw, which requires MS-DOS, Durdraw runs in modern Unicode terminals.

 #### Q: Can I run Durdraw in Windows?
-A: Short answer: It's not supported, but it seems to work fine in the Windows Subsystem for Linux (WSL).
+A: Short answer: It's not supported, but it seems to work fine in the Windows Subsystem for Linux (WSL), and in Docker using the provided Dockerfile.
 Long answer: Some versions run fine in Windows Command Prompt, Windows Terminal, etc, without WSL, but it's not tested or supported.
 If you want to help make Durdraw work better in Windows, please help by testing, submitting bug reports and submitting patches.

-#### Q: Can I run Durdraw on Amiga, MS-DOS, Classic MacOS, iOS, Android, etc?
+#### Q: Can I run Durdraw on Amiga, MS-DOS, Classic MacOS, iOS, Android, Atari ST, etc?
 A: Probably not easily.
 Durdraw requires Python 3 and Ncurses.
 If your platform can support these, it will probably run.
 However, the file format for Durdraw movies is a plain text JSON format.
 It should be possible to support this format in different operating systems and in different applications.
 See durformat.md for more details on the .dur file format.

 #### Q: Does Durdraw support IBM-PC ANSI art?
 A: Yes!
 IBM-PC ANSI art popular in the "ANSI Art Scene" uses Code Page 437 character encoding, which usually needs to be translated to work with modern terminals.
 When Durdraw encounters these files, it will convert them to Unicode and carry on.
 When you save ANSI files, it will ask if you want to use CP437 or Utf-8 encoding.

 #### Q: I only see 8 colors in 16 color mode.
 Why?
 A: Look in your terminal setting for "Use bright colors for bold," or a similarly named option.
-Durdraw's 16-color mode, like many vintage terminals (including MS-DOS), uses the Bold escape codes to tell the terminal the "bright" colors.
+Durdraw's 16-color mode, like many vintage terminals (including MS-DOS), uses the Bold escape codes to tell the terminal that colors are "bright."
 This provides compatibility with many older systems.
 However, some terminals do not support or enable this option by default.
 Additionally, your terminal decides what colors to assign to the lower 16 colors.
+In many terminals, Durdraw can override the default 16 color palette.
+To do this, click on Menu -> Settings and select VGA, Commodore 64 or ZX Spectrum colors.

 #### Q: Some or all of the F1-F10 keys do not work for me!
 What can I do?
 A: You can use ESC-1 through ESC-0 as a replacement for F1-F10.
 Some terminals will map this to Alt-1 through Alt-0.
 You can also use the following settings in some terminals to enable the F1-F10 keys: